-This course is a continuation of MEE345B.
-Topics covered include: derivation and solution of equations of motion using Newtonian and Lagrangian methods, free and forced vibration of single and multiple degrees of freedom systems, time domain and frequency response of cascaded electromechanical systems.
+This course is a continuation of MEE345.
+Topics covered include: derivation and solution of equations of motion using Newtonian and Lagrangian methods, free and forced vibration of single and multiple degrees of freedom systems, time domain and frequency response of cascaded and coupled electro-mechanical systems.
 MATLAB/SIMULINK is used to simulate the dynamic response of these systems.